NSW Farmers' Association Tertiary Scholarships 2021

 Each year the Association awards five (5) scholarships of $4,000 each.

-Applications for the next round of NSW Farmers’ Tertiary Scholarships will open in early 2021.
+Applications for the 2021 NSW Farmers’ Tertiary Scholarships are now open.

 Emelia Inwood - John White Memorial Scholarship